tcotneyjsu/availity-fullstack-assessment/README.md

 C# project that contains the solutions for questions 4 and 6.
-LISPCodeValidator is a static class that contains the function LISPParentheseChecker that addresses question 4 EnrollmentFileFormatter is a static class that contains the function FormatEnrollmentFile that addresses question 6 Program.cs is a simple entry point I created for running both of the forementioned functions
+LISPCodeValidator is a static class that contains the function LISPParentheseChecker that addresses question 4 EnrollmentFileFormatter is a static class that contains the function FormatEnrollmentFile that addresses question 6 Program.cs is a simple entry point I created for running both of the forementioned functions.
+You will need to change the CSV file path input for the FormatEnrollmentFile functions.
 ### AvailityReactAssessment
 React project that contains the solution for question 5.
 I used the Javascript React project template in Visual Studio as a starting point.
 The files that contain the majority of the code are src\App.js and src\RequestForm.jsx